Urbs in Horto

 The North Shore and the inland suburbs of Lake County are perhaps the epicenters of the back-to-nature movement in Chicagoland, indeed in Illinois.
 That part of Chicagoland is the least penetrated by expressways, and thus more open land was still left to save (often in the form of horse farms and truck farms) when the urge to save it became general beginning in the 1970s.
 The forest preserve and open space districts, county and local, are aggressive and well-funded.
 Private companies still exploit the presence of waterfowl, but these days, instead of killing them for meat, they make livings cleaning suburban yards, parking lots, and corporate lawns of the droppings left by flourishing flocks of Canada geese.

-It is also on the North Shore that some of the last surviving bits of unspoiled lake shoreland survive.
-0000 acres of beach are protected as Illinois Beach State Park between Waukegan and Zion.
+It is also on the North Shore that some of the last surviving bits of unspoiled lakeshore survive.
+Six and a half miless of beach are protected as Illinois Beach State Park between Waukegan and Zion.
 More than two miles of lake bluffs survive on the former Fort Sheridan between Highland Park and Lake Forest.
 The forest bluffs and their ravines support an ecosystem of a type that is increasing rare in the region, one that is home to rare plants such as ground juniper and Canadian buffalo berry and home to endangered songbirds such as the cerulean warbler, Henslow's sparrow, and peregrine falcon.
-In 2004 legislation was introduced that would transfer the Fort Sheridan bluffs to a land conservancy, and thus preserve the possibility of a park that would allow people to experience the Illinois lakeshore as it was hundreds of years ago, when Father Jacques Marquette paddled by in the 17th Century.
+In 2004, legislation was introduced that would transfer the Fort Sheridan bluffs to a land conservancy, and thus preserve the possibility of a park that would allow people to experience the Illinois lake shore as it was hundreds of years ago, when Father Jacques Marquette paddled by in the 17th Century.

 Visitors to the western suburbs thrill to the odd sight of bison grazing on the grounds of Fermi National Accelerator Laboratory, more widely known as Fermilab, on the Du Page/Kane county line north of Aurora.
 At Fermilab they are breaking apart atoms below ground, and putting prairies back together above it; the prairie that has been nurtured there since the 1970s today yields surplus seed that has gone into dozens of similar projects around the region.
 A prairie’s plant community is shaped by the interactions of the animals that live in it—thus the presence since 1969 of a small herd of American bison, an animal superbly adapted to the grasslands, and to whose presence grasslands are adapted.